Skip to Content

 What to Bring for Hiking Ptarmigan Cirque Trail

-This isn’t a very long hike, so you don’t need to be as prepared with all the proper hiking gear.
-Check out our list of hiking essentials with the hiking gear and clothing we recommend to get the most enjoyment out of your hike, regardless of the variable Kananaskis weather and trail conditions.
-The Ptarmigan Cirque trail is a short Kananaskis hike, but there are still a few items that we recommend bringing:
+Even though this isn’t a very long Kananaskis hike, you should be prepared with the appropriate level of hiking gear.
+Before hitting the trail, be sure to check out our list of Alberta hiking essentials with the hiking gear and clothing we recommend to get the most enjoyment out of your hike, regardless of the variable Kananaskis weather and trail conditions

 Views on Ptarmigan Cirque hike in fall